BostonUniversitySeniorDesign/EC463_Raspberrypi_miniproj/README.md

 ### Raspberry Pi

-Addressing why choose raspberry pi and its performance & attachments
+Addressing why choose raspberry pi and its performance & attachments:

+Raspberry Pi is a powerful embeded system for educational researches and Pi 4's design offers capability to connect to monitors for better visualization.
+Raspberry Pi OS is Python supported and it helps us to be familar to Python and its basic packages.

 <!-- GETTING STARTED -->